spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/marketplace/merchants/managing-merchants.md

 On the **Overview of Merchants** page, you see a table with all the merchants.
 The following information is included in the table:
 * Merchant ID
 * Merchant Name
 * Approval status.
-For more details on the statuses a merchant profile may have, check the [merchant statuses](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.html#merchant-statuses) section.
+For more details about the statuses a merchant profile may have, check the [merchant statuses](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.html#merchant-statuses) section.
 * Status (active/inactive).
-For more details on the statuses a merchant profile may have, check the [merchant statuses](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.html#merchant-statuses) section.
+For more details about the statuses a merchant profile may have, check the [merchant statuses](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.html#merchant-statuses) section.
 * Stores
 * Actions